kalaschnik/video-image-composer/README.md

-# video-image-composer
+# Video Image Composer
-Use Python (and MoviePy) to compose video files with image files
+Use Python (and MoviePy) to compose video files with image files.
+See the Jupyter Notebooks for documentation.